theastropath/turbot/README.md

 - `!search`: Search for someone who needs a fossil or art
 - `!uncollect`: Remove something from your collection
 - `!uncollected`: Get a list of things that you haven't collected yet

+### ⚛️ Heroku Support

+Turbot supports deployment to Heroku out of the box.
+See our documentation on [Heroku Support](HEROKU.md) for details.

 ---